JamesCalingo/coding_challenges/README.md

 I should note that I did this as a "submodule" and wasn't super sure how to handle it since I couldn't call it in `main` without an explicit return value, so I basically did the ol' C trick - return 0 if it's successful or 1 if something happens.
 Also, I did a lot of this part in GitHub Codespaces, so there was a bit of wonkiness when trying to start the server - it was able to serve what I had told it to, but couldn't handle any routes for whatever reason.
 However, it worked fine when I downloiaded the code onto my computer and ran it locally (though the name "localhost" should have made that obvious - especially since CodeSpaces isn't exactly "local").

 Once I knew that the server can serve something up, I wanted to serve something slightly more complex: An HTML document.
-Go's http package has a function that returns a handler: `FileServer`.
-I set the handler to serve a folder I called "public" (borrowing from the world of JS frontend library React), stuck an `index.html` file in there, and
+Go's http package has a function that returns a handler: `http.FileServer`.
+I set the handler to serve a folder I called "public" (borrowing from the world of JS frontend library React), stuck an `index.html` file in there, and then used `http.FileServer` and `http.Dir()` to serve the public folder.

 The most important thing to remember here is to go from the ROOT PATH.
 The actual server definition is "buried" in somme folders, but the app is running from the root (main.go), so I think we need to make sure that the pathing is correct or else we'll end up always getting a 404 not found error.